The CMA network of 3rd party vendors.

-To decrease the financial liability of our clients, CMA requires all vendors who work on-site at any CMA-managed association to register with VIVE Vendor Compliance and Management (“VIVE”).
-Once you register and submit your company’s information and documents, VIVE will run their credentials and you will be notified if they need additional information, or if you are compliant and considered an approved vendor.
+To reduce our clients’ financial liability, we require all vendors who work on-site at any CMA-managed association to register with VIVE Vendor Compliance and Management (“VIVE”).
+Once you register and submit your company’s information and documents, VIVE will verify your credentials and inform you of any additional information required or if you are compliant and authorized to be an approved vendor for any community managed with CMA.

 To register as a CMA vendor with VIVE, please go to CMA Vendor Registration.